Olo Inc. (OLO) stock: EPS estimates from a range of analysts - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Mar 06 when Glass Noah H. sold 8,918 shares for $7.80 per share.
 The transaction valued at 69,537 led to the insider holds 310,880 shares of the business.

 Benevides Peter J. sold 8,580 shares of OLO for $66,881 on Mar 06.
 The Chief Financial Officer now owns 353,004 shares after completing the transaction at $7.79 per share.
 On Mar 06, another insider, Panama Diego, who serves as the Chief Revenue Officer of the company, sold 2,820 shares for $7.80 each.
 As a result, the insider received 21,985 and left with 677,786 shares of the company.